bafflingbits/graph_n4_solution/README.md

 Now assume by contradiction that there exists a solution to n=4 c>3.
 The constraints are such that any subset of three colors in that weight set must satisfy the n=4 c=3 constraints.
-Therefore, for any 3 colors, the mono-chromatic weights should only be non-zero for a single perfect matching and the perfect matchings should be disjoint between the colors.
+Therefore, for any 3 colors, the monochrome edge weights should only be non-zero for a single perfect matching and the perfect matchings should be disjoint between the colors.
 However with n=4, at most there are three disjoint perfect matchings, and